dev-nutu/ePUB-Reader/README.md

 * Resizeable and (partially) customizable UI
 * Custom CSS (partially)

 > [!NOTE]
+> To run this application you need to have [sqlite3.dll](https://www.sqlite.org/download.html) in application directory or in Windows' System (or System32) folder.

+> [!WARNING]
 > This is an early (experimental) release that might have undiscovered bugs and please note that some features are just partially implemented.

 > [!TIP]
 > If you have questions or if you need support for this UDF please visit AutoIt forum and post your questions [in this thread](https://www.autoitscript.com/forum/topic/211637-epub-reader/).

 # Credits
 [Epub icons created by shohanur.rahman13 - Flaticon](https://www.flaticon.com/free-icons/epub)